digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/lifecycling.rst

 information required to create the new version is only available upon processing of the event, as is the case for :ref:`Generic Instrument
 <type-daml-finance-interface-instrument-generic-instrument-instrument-11652>` evolution, as well as
-other Contingent Claims based instruments.
+other :doc:`Contingent Claims <../concepts/contingent-claims>` based instruments.

 Lifecycling of Contingent Claims based instruments can be divided into two categories: